Links

 This resource holds data on the most important characteristics of a product.
 SKUs aren’t meant to be universal.
 Instead, they should be unique to your business.

-Depending on how you send product data in checkout requests or checkout-session requests, your SKUs may only contain basic product data or they may contain both basic and compliance product data.
+Depending on how you send product data in or requests, your SKUs might only contain .
+Alternatively, they can contain both .

-If you reference SKU's in checkouts or checkout-sessions, then you'll need to use the SKUs API to define and create a SKU for every digital and physical product in your catalog.
-We recommend you do this prior to deploying.
+If you reference this resource in checkouts or , you'll need to use the to define and create a SKU for every in your catalog.

 For more details, refer to: